AbAeterno8445/astoniav2-abmods/Server/README.md

 - **/instnew \<basename> \<nochars>** - Attempts to create an instance out of an existing base with name \<basename>.
     If \<nochars> is 1 or higher, the new instance won't load any characters (for easier map editing).

+- **/instsetspawn** - Sets the spawn position of the instance you're in to your current position.

 - **/instsave** - Saves the map data of the instance you're currently in to its base.